xot/ElectraOne/README-ADDING-PRESETS.md

 *Warning: do NOT remove any controls; this may break the script/mixer preset.
 The reason is that controls associated with (return) tracks that are not present in Ableton are hidden using their control id; the LUA scripting embedded in the Mixer preset responsible for that assumes these controls exist.*

-As an example, an alternative mixer design is included in the distribution that shows the transport controls on all pages, at the cost of removing one return track and removing the rumble/high-pass toggle from the channel eq page.
+As an example, an alternative mixer design [is included](https://app.electra.one/preset/m6YGx6rIQMQHTXB6VMFw) in the distribution that shows the transport controls on all pages, at the cost of removing one return track and removing the rumble/high-pass toggle from the channel eq page.
 See ```Mixer.alt.eproj```.
 To use it, copy ```config.mixer.alt.py``` to ```config.py```.

 ## Changing predefined device presets

 You can modify existing predefined presets, or add new ones for other, non-standard, devices or plugins.
-Sources for the existing presets can be found in this repository of course, or in the [E1 web editor](https://app.electra.ome): simple select 'Ableton' as brand in the Preset Library browser.
+Sources for the existing presets can be found in this repository of course, or in the [E1 web editor](https://app.electra.ome): simply select 'Ableton' as brand in the Preset Library browser.

 The remote script uses three pieces of information to enable a preset to control a device in Live.